Working with files

 }

-A notification about a message with a file contains fields corresponding to the Envelope and FileMessageContent objects.
-Detailed descriptions of these fields can be found in the section dedicated to message handling.
+The notification about a message with a file contains fields corresponding to the Envelope and FileMessageContent objects.
+You can find a detailed description of these fields in the section dedicated to working with messages.

 Response from client: